Elon Musk, UK Civil War, and Keir Starmer’s Populist Rhetoric: A Critical Analysis

 At times of trouble, when important decisions need to be made, within the organisation about a critical topic, the place to turn to for the right answer is the mission statement.
 Mission statements are a way get everyone focused on the right direction, and they play a part in helping a business make sound long-term decisions.

-Twitter, Facebook, Political Ads and Mission Statements Read More »
+Twitter, Facebook, Political Ads, Fake News and Mission Statements Read More »

-Social media platforms need to be made accountable for the amplification of hate speech
+Should social media platforms be made accountable for hate speech?

-Yair Cohen talked on Al Jazeera earlier this month about the online gaming message board 8chan, which became a haven for extremist content.
 Social media platforms to be accountable for amplifying hate speech from Yair Cohen Solicitor on Vimeo.
-8chan is where the suspect of the El Paso Shooting is believed to have posted a
+8chan is where the suspect of the El Paso Shooting is believed to have posted a white nationalist manifesto rant.
+The platform in the meantime, had been shut down but the post was then copied to numerous mainstream social

-Social media platforms need to be made accountable for the amplification of hate speech Read More »
+Should social media platforms be made accountable for hate speech?
+Read More »

-Facebook’s new tool isn’t a remedy for privacy concerns Read More »
+Facebook’s new privacy tool: What it really means for your privacy Read More »

 Facebook launches ads scam report tool following defamation lawsuit